prgbono/KC_p4_introNodeJS/README.md

 http://localhost:3000/images/<nombreRecurso>

 ### Filters:
-We can filter by names, tags, price and kind of advertisement.
+Filters can be applied on HomePage (/) and also /api/ads We can filter by names, tags, price and kind of advertisement.
 The key words to add in the url for properly filtering are **'nombre'**, **'tag'**, **'precio'** and **'venta'** respectively.
 Our 'venta' filter condition is not a boolean, it is an `enum: ["vende", "busca"]` instead.